 In our school we ensure that we follow Cheshire East's Multi-agency Practice Standards to ensure that our work, on behalf of our children, is of a consistently good standard.
 We use these standards to challenge other workers on behalf of children where the standards are not being met.
-The Headteacher and the DSL are aware of the Cheshire East Escalation Procedure Escalation (cescp.org.uk).
+The Headteacher and the DSL are aware of the Cheshire East Escalation Procedure.
+Procedure for Multi-Agency Professional Challenge and... (trixonline.co.uk)

 See Appendix 1

-8.0 Concerns about a child- recording and reporting:
+8.0 Concerns about a child-recording and reporting:

 Our recording procedures are in line with those outlined in Cheshire East's "Recording and Reporting Guidance."
-2023; the Designated Safeguarding Lead and the Deputy Lead are aware of this document.
+2024; the Designated Safeguarding Lead and the Deputy Lead are aware of this document.

 Where a member of staff is concerned that a child is in immediate danger or is at risk of harm, they should report this to the Designated Safeguarding Lead, or their Deputy, without delay.
-Staff are aware that they can report concerns directly to ChECS

-(Cheshire East Children's Consultation Services).
+Staff are aware that they can report concerns directly to ChECS (Cheshire East Children's Consultation Services).
 A written record should be made of these concerns as soon as possible following the disclosure/concern being raised; this must be on the same working day.

-The DSL will make prompt contact with ChECS (Cheshire East Children's Consultation Services) or Channel where there are concerns that a child may be in need of help or at risk and/or with the LADO in relation to allegations against someone working in the school and/or with the police if a criminal offence is suspected.
+The DSL will make prompt contact with ChECS (Cheshire East Children's Consultation Services) or Channel where there are concerns that a child may be in need of help or Page 11 of 69 at risk and/or with the LADO in relation to allegations against someone working in the school and/or with the police if a criminal offence is suspected.